 As the team members grew in experience though, they started to suggest more design ideas.
 It became more and more difficult to agree on a vision.
 This translated directly in more time wasted in conflicting refactoring initiatives.

 The Event Storming compromise

 I did not know how to solve this problem until I discovered Event Storming.

 I first heard about it through the internet.
 The first time I had the chance to practice it was when a team at work asked for help to organize one.
 They wanted to on-board newcomers.
 I then went through a few practice sessions.
 Finally, I had the chance to attend a workshop with Alberto Brandolini at a conference.
 That’s when I’d finish my rookie training at Event Storming.
 The main feedback I got through all these sessions was “Massive knowledge sharing”.

-During his workshop, Alberto also said we could use it to identify the functional areas of the domain.
+During his workshop, Alberto also said we could use it to identify the bounded contexts of the domain.
 This statement sparkled my interest.
 Could this provide the collaborative architecture vision that incremental design lacks?